funtari76/love-sounds/README.md

 #### Overview

-The Music Quiz app is for users who wish to enhance the knowledge about different type of sounds () by playing interactive quizzes.
-Each page provides the logo at the top left corner and nav button to navigate to home page.
+The Sound Quiz app is for users who wish to enhance the knowledge about different type of sounds and frequencies () by playing interactive quizzes.

 ---

 #### Home page

-The landing page of the website welcomes the user.
-It provides the toggle icon at the top right corner to navigate the user to different pages of the website.
-The "Let's Know" nav button directly navigates the user to the quiz page by randomly selecting one of the music type.
-Alternatively, user can select particular type of quiz through toggle button.

 ---